Mobilizing up-scaling of Nature-based Solutions for climate change throughout 2020 and beyond

 Joseph Settele (co-chair of IPBES Global Assessment and IPCC CLO) set the backdrop by summarizing the recent IPBES global biodiversity and ecosystems services assessment report.
 Economic growth over the past 50 years has led to a 4-fold increase in the size of the global economy, a 10-fold increase in global trade, and the spatial segregation of production and consumption.
 This has coincided with marked declines in the majority of ecosystem services, posing significant risks to human well-being and our capacity to address climate change.
 For example, Lea Appulo (Wetlands International) highlighted that we’ve lost 85% of wetlands globally, at a rate 3x faster than forests.
 Similarly, The WEF Global Risk Report for 2020 showed that the top 5 risks to the global economy are associated with biodiversity loss climate change.
 Joseph highlighted that under business as usual economics, internationally agreed goals and targets for biodiversity will continue to be missed, leading to severe and unequally distributed consequences.
 For example, dominant legal frameworks, including across Europe, incentivize economic activities which damage rather than support nature.
 Addressing this requires a concerted set of actions across scales to reform governance, economic systems, equity, promote cross-sectoral planning, and support social narratives that question the economic growth imperative and raise ambition for nature.

 Ultimately public money is a crucial factor to kick start the transition, as businesses and farmers are unlikely to take the initial risks of shifting modes of production at scale, which in the short-term can impose heavy cost burdens.
-However, businesses do bear a share of the responsibility in facilitating this transition, and large businesses, like Danone, that are dependent on resilient production landscapes can assert significant leverage to reform supply changes.
+However, businesses do bear a share of the responsibility in facilitating this transition, and large businesses, like Danone, that are dependent on resilient production landscapes can assert significant leverage to reform supply chains.